Find Affordable College Courses

 Lubbock, TX

 A rank of #2 on this year’s list means Texas Tech University is a great place for communication and journalism students working on their master’s degree.
-Located in the large city of Lubbock, Texas Tech is a public college with a fairly large student population.
+Located in the large city of Lubbock, Texas Tech is a public college with a very large student population.

 Women make up 77% of the communication and journalism majors at the school.